 Lamivudine (By mouth)

-Treats hepatitis B infection and human immunodeficiency virus (HIV) infection.
-HIV causes acquired immune deficiency syndrome (AIDS).
-This medicine does not cure hepatitis B, HIV, or AIDS, but it may help slow the disease progress.
+Treats hepatitis B and HIV infection.
+This medicine will not cure hepatitis B, HIV, or AIDS, but it may help slow the progress of the disease.

 Epivir, Epivir A/F, Epivir HBVThere may be other brand names for this medicine.